AmericanConnection: Discontinuation of the marketing brand

 On September 12, 2012 AMR Corporation, announced it was discontinuing the AmericanConnection marketing brand and reverting to using the sole marketing brand of American Eagle for its feeder services to small cities it contracts regional airlines to perform.
 However, in 2014 an announcement was made that Chautauqua, the last airline operating under the brand, would not seek renewal of its AmericanConnection contract and all flying would end by August 19, 2014.

-AmericanConnection Flight 5329 from Westchester County (NY) to Chicago O'Hare was the final flight.
+AmericanConnection Flight 5329 from White Plains to Chicago–O'Hare was the final flight.